 “Our recycling process produces virgin-like resin that we believe is suitable for high-value, food-grade consumer products, and we believe we are well-positioned to meet the consumer demand for recycled content as well as global sustainability mandates,” he added.

-PureCycle in 2017 broke ground on a plant in Ironton, Ohio that will use a chemical recycling technology developed by Procter & Gamble.
+PureCycle in 2017 broke ground on a plant in Ironton, Ohio that will use a recycling technology developed by Procter & Gamble.
 Since then, PureCycle has been raising capital.
 Closed Loop Partners financed a $3 million loan to the company, and PureCycle drew $1.45 million in investment in July.

 Most recently, PureCycle raised $250 million in bonds, completing the financing for its Ohio facility.